tuyendang3006/Movie-App/README.md

 Log in

 ###
-Search one film
+Display Home Page

 ###
-Display the information of this film
+Display the information of this film (name, content summary, poster, runtime, rating, casting,...)

 ###
 React about this film: like, dislike, comment, add favourite movie list

 ###
-Display favourite movie list
+Display favourite movie list, remove out of list

 ###
 Log out